QasimAbbasi9497/NetworkSecurity_Assignment/README.md

 ![Alt text](assets/Pasted%20image%2020230108194040.png)

 # Arp
-1. open terminal or cmd and tpye this command
+1. open terminal or cmd as administrator and tpye this command

 ```bash
 arp 192.168.100.1